 \section{Approach}

-We address the problem of active domain adaptation (Active DA), where the goal is to generalize a model trained on a source domain to an unlabeled target domain, with the option to query an oracle for labels for a subset of target instances.
-While individual aspects of this problem -- generalization to a new domain and selective acquisition of labels, have been well studied as the problems of Domain Adaptation (DA) and Active Learning (AL) respectively, Active DA presents new challenges.
-First, it is difficult to determine which target instances will, once labeled, result in the most sample-efficient domain alignment.
-It is also an open question as to how best to use the labeled data from the source or the unlabeled data from the target for training.
-Further, the optimal solutions to these questions may vary based on the properties of the specific domain shift.
-In this section, we present an algorithm for Active DA which performs consistently well across domain shifts of varying difficulty.
+We address active domain adaptation (Active DA), where the goal is to generalize a model trained on a source domain to an unlabeled target domain, with the option to query an oracle for labels for a subset of target instances.
+While individual facets of this task -- adapting to a new domain and selective acquisition of labels, have been well-studied as the problems of Domain Adaptation (DA) and Active Learning (AL) respectively, Active DA presents the new challenge of identifying target instances that will, once labeled, result in the most \emph{sample-efficient domain alignment}.
+Further, the answer to this question may vary based on the properties of the specific domain shift.
+In this section, we present \method, a novel label acquisition strategy for Active DA which performs consistently well across diverse domain shifts.